ag1988/Sentiment_Analysis/README.md

 Sentiment_Analysis_using_RNN.ipynb : The python code in form of a Jupyter Notebook.

 Sentiment_Analysis_using_RNN.html : HTML version of the Jupyter Notebook for easily viewing the code.

+pca_words.png : 2-D visualization of the embedding matrix using PCA